Best Things To Do in Chiyoda

 I would only recommend, checking out Tokyo Ramen Street and getting something to eat in one of the restaurants there if you’re there around lunch or dinner time.
 Unfortunately, we were never around it at dinner time so we didn’t try it ourselves but every time we passed by, people were waiting in line.

-WHERE TO sleep IN CHIYODA?
+WHERE TO SLEEP IN CHIYODA?

 The first hotel we stayed at in Tokyo was located very close to Tokyo Station (although technically it was in Chuo, not Chiyoda).
 We mainly chose our hotel in this area due to its proximity to Tokyo Station and in my opinion, this was the only good thing about staying in this area.